CPAN-Security/security.metacpan.org/docs/guides/security-policy-for-authors.md

 considered security issues.
 For example,

 > Any security vulnerabilities in Foo-Bar are covered by this policy.

->
+If your software includes embedded libraries, then these should be mentioned:

+> Security vulnerabilities in the versions of the baz library that are
+> included with Foo-Bar are also covered by this policy.

+You may want to define what you consider a security vulnerability:

 > Security vulnerabilities are considered anything that allows users
 > to execute unauthorised code, access unauthorised resources, or to
 > have an adverse impact on accessibility or performance of a system.

->
+You may also want to cover how other oftware packages are affected:

-> Security vulnerabilities in upstream software (embedded libraries,
+> Security vulnerabilities in upstream software (prerequisite modules
-> prerequisite modules or system libraries, or in Perl), are not
+> or system libraries, or in Perl), are not covered by this policy
-> covered by this policy unless they affect Foo-Bar, or Foo-Bar can
+> unless they affect Foo-Bar, or Foo-Bar can be used to exploit
-> be used to exploit vulnerabilities in them.
+> vulnerabilities in them.
 >
 > Security vulnerabilities in downstream software (any software that
 > uses Foo-Bar, or plugins to it that are not included with the